vstinner/vstinner.github.io/draft/c-api_hide_impl_detail.rst

 runtime which is backward incompatible on purpose, and continue to ship the regular runtime which is fully backward compatible.

-Abstract:

-* Hide implementation details from the C API to be able to optimize CPython and make PyPy more efficient.
-* The expectation is that most C extensions don't rely directly on CPython internals and so will remain compatible.
-* Continue to support old unmodified C extensions by continuing to provide the fully compatible "regular" CPython runtime.
-* Provide a new optimized CPython runtime using the same CPython code base: faster but can only import C extensions which don't use implementation details.
-Since both CPython runtimes share the same code base, features implemented in CPython will be available in both runtimes.
-* Stable ABI: Only build a C extension once and use it on multiple Python runtimes and different versions of the same runtime.
-* Better advertise alternative Python runtimes and better communicate on the differences between the Python language and the Python implementation (especially CPython).

-Note: Cython and cffi should be preferred to write new C extensions.
-This PEP is about existing C extensions which cannot be rewritten with Cython.

 June
 ----